There is some interest in my weird little story; so, I will be updating it once in awhile.

 Watching a dancing hot dog on TV, Marie smiled, "Teddy walked right by you.
 You acknowledged that he was there."

 Shaking her head, Brennan turned to look at Booth.
 Seeing that Booth's eye lids were fluttering, Brennan picked up Booth's hand and turned to stare at Marie.
 Marie, staring at her grandson, smiled, waved at Brennan and disappeared.

 Booth, opening his eyes, glanced around the room and asked, "Who were you talking to?"

 Brennan squeezing Booth's hand, replied, "I wasn't talking to anyone."

-Frowning, Booth asked, "When can I get out of here?
+Certain that Brennan was lying to him, Booth asked, "When can I get out of here?
 I want to go home."

 So, is my weird little story still interesting?